Csaenz10/Problems-solved-with-R-and-Python/README.md

     * SpIdMatch	-	do TaxExpSpId and GenBankSpID match exactly?
     * MatchQuality	-	categorical assessment of PctIdentity, >=97 is a SpeciesHit, as PctIdentity decreases, it becomes less likely that the species we sampled has been barcoded
     * CoverageQuality	-	categorical assessment of PctQueryCoverage, if this value is too low then it means that we need a better algorithm to identify the best match
-    * Err_MatchQual	-	 a combination of the aforementioned categorical columns with additional categories inidicating samples that have been mislabeled in our data sheets and need to be fixed or
+    * Err_MatchQual	-	 a combination of the aforementioned categorical columns with additional categories inidicating samples that have been mislabeled in our data sheets and need to be fixed

   * Make an R script called `tophit4.R` to visualize the data in `tophit4.tsv`.
     * make sure `tophit4.tsv` accessible by RStudio.